 - You are most often paying creditors with money ordinarily beyond their reach in bankruptcy.

 People hold off on filing bankruptcy because they are afraid of what it will do to their credit.
 However, the irony of the whole situation is that most people who are contemplating bankruptcy usually have bad credit anyway.
 Do not run the risk of making a bad situation worse!

 So What Do I Do Instead?

-If you live in southern New Jersey and are thinking about filing bankruptcy, call my office at 856-432-4113 or contact me through this site to schedule a free consultation before you do something drastic like sacrifice your financial future.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, New Jersey, know you need to file bankruptcy and save your retirement, and are ready to take action, call my office at 856-432-4113 or contact me through this site to schedule a free consultation before you do something drastic like sacrifice your financial future.